Local Service Opportunities

 - Suffolk CARES

 Stay tuned for information about Service Day 2022!

 Service After Hours

-In the Spring of 2019, Suffolk University will organize the 2nd Annual Boston Service Challenge, “Bettering the Common Good in the Commonwealth.”
-The Service Challenge is a friendly competition between local Boston area colleges and universities to increase their school's community engagement in the Spring semester.
-The Service Challenge takes place over the course of the month leading up to Suffolk University’s annual Service Day.
-The Service Challenge will run from the beginning of March and conclude at the beginning of April.
-Service Challenge schools compete in three competition categories during the Challenge:
+Every spring, Suffolk University organizes the Boston Service Challenge, "Doing the Common Good in the Commonwealth."
+This challenge is a friendly competition among local Boston-area colleges and universities to increase each school's community engagement in the spring semester.
+It takes place over the course of a month and a half.

-- School Competition: The college or university with the most overall hours will get a prize.
+- School Competition: for the college or university with the most service hours overall

-- Individual Competition: The student who logs most individual hours from each college or university will be given an award.
+- Individual Competition: for the student who logs the most individual service hours from each college or university

-- Club/Organization Competition: The student club, organization, or team from each college or university that logs the most cumulative hours will win this prize.
+- Club/Organization Competition: for the student club, organization, or team from each college or university that logs the most cumulative service hours

 In its inaugural year (2018), four schools (Suffolk University, Babson College, Fisher College, and Newbury College) competed in the challenge, and we engaged more than 160 students.

 In 2019, seven schools (Suffolk University, Regis College, Lesley University, Babson College, Fisher College, Endicott College, and Olin College) competed in the challenge, and completed 18,626 hours of service throughout the Greater Boston area in six weeks.